 (1) individual and group counseling to help the client identify and address needs related to substance use and develop strategies to avoid harmful substance use after discharge and to help the client obtain the services necessary to establish a lifestyle free of the harmful effects of substance use disorder;

 (2) client education strategies to avoid inappropriate substance use and health problems related to substance use and the necessary lifestyle changes to regain and maintain health.
-Client education must include information on tuberculosis education on a form approved by the commissioner, the human immunodeficiency virus according to section 245A.19, other sexually transmitted diseases, drug and alcohol use during pregnancy, and hepatitis.
-A licensed alcohol and drug counselor must be present during an educational group;
+Client education must include information on tuberculosis education on a form approved by the commissioner, the human immunodeficiency virus according to section 245A.19, other sexually transmitted diseases, drug and alcohol use during pregnancy, and hepatitis;

 (3) a service to help the client integrate gains made during treatment into daily living and to reduce the client's reliance on a staff member for support;

-(6) on July 1, 2018, or upon federal approval, whichever is later, care coordination provided by an individual who meets the staff qualifications in section 245G.11, subdivision 7.
-Care coordination services include:
+(5) treatment coordination provided one-to-one by an individual who meets the staff qualifications in section 245G.11, subdivision 7.
+Treatment coordination services include:

 (i) assistance in coordination with significant others to help in the treatment planning process whenever possible;